The preschool years are full of wonderful learning opportunities. Provide inspiration for your little one at home and at local spots around town.

 Build a Learning Kit

 Have all the basics: pencils, pens, crayons, markers, tape, glue and scissors.
-Gather magazines, books on tape and activity pads.
+Gather magazines, audio books and activity pads.
 Have a large box for “fine and wonderful junk” to bring out the creative genius in your child.
 Collect cardboard, computer paper, envelopes, junk mail, pop sticks, buttons and other treasures.
-Also useful are left over pieces from games and puzzles and mismatched socks.
+Also useful are left over pieces from games and puzzles as well as mismatched socks.

 Encourage independent activities or work together.
 Have your child draw a picture to go with a story you’ve read to him.
 Assign a letter each day and cut out pictures that start with that letter and tape them to index cards.
 Use them to make sentences, find rhymes and for placing cards on household objects that start with the same letter.
 Organize them into groups like animals, food, toys, furniture or clothes.